 - as well as the claimant articulating his or her plan of action.

 Conversely, the insurance company will attempt to prove that the injured employee petitioning for benefits did not conduct an adequate job search in hopes that the judge will deny benefits.

-If you have been terminated or laid off after you were injured on the job, please call the Ramos Law Firm today for a free consultation.
+If you have been terminated or laid off after you were injured on the job, please call Ramos & Law today for a free consultation.